ROMEO Super Computer Center

-The ROMEO HPC Center – Champagne Ardenne is an HPC platform hosted by the University of Reims Champagne-Ardenne and supported by the Champagne-Ardenne Region since 2002.
+The ROMEO is the Regional Super Computer Center hosted by the University of Reims Champagne-Ardenne since 2002.

-Its mission is to deliver high performance computing resources for both industrial and academic researchers in the region, along with an entire ecosystem of services like secured storage space, specific software and support in its usage, as well as an in-depth expertise in 3 main application domains:
+As a technological platform and research center, its mission is to deliver high performance computing and Artificial Intelligence resources and expertise for both industrial and academic researchers in the region, along with an entire ecosystem of services like secured storage space, specific software and support in its usage, as well as an in-depth expertise in 3 main application domains:

 All these resources allow industrial and academic research teams to reduce their investments in equipment and personnel, while taking advantage of the latest technology and a support team of dedicated engineers.
 This represents a strong advantage in today's competitive environment, where modeling and simulation can significantly cut costs and development times for new research projects.
 GPU computing is a good example, as this new computing resource allows new industrial challenges to be tackled that have a direct impact on people's lives in areas such as public transportation optimization or the development of new therapeutic approaches.